endurantgames/52-first-dates/src/lexicon.md

-# Lexicon
+# Appendix A: A Plural Lexicon {#lexicon}

-These are important terms about plural systems that you need to understand in order to play the game.
+These are important terms about plural systems that you may to understand in order to play the game.
 These definitions are adapted from [Pluralpedia, the collaborative plurality dictionary](https://pluralpedia.org/).